Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 3-4 days: Add Viceregal Lodge, Kufri, and a day trip to Naldehra or Mashobra.

-Can I combine Shimla with other destinations?
+Can you combine Shimla with other destinations?

 Absolutely.
-Common combos:
+The common combos:

 Shimla + Manali: 8-10 hours by road via Mandi.
 Usually done as a Himachal circuit.